11 Sep How to Forecast Demand in Retail (2021)

 In order to optimize their inventory investments and maximize GMROII, today’s retailers need accurate demand forecasts for every SKU in every store.
-But achieving this level of granularity requires a big data analytics approach to demand forecasting — designed for the digital era of retailing.
+But achieving this level of SKU prediction requires a big data analytics approach to demand forecasting — designed for the digital era of retailing.

 In order to understand how to take full advantage of this new technology, we will first explain what demand forecasting actually is, the most common methods of demand forecasting in retail, key constraints that need to be accounted for, and modern examples of accurate demand forecasting.

-To understand demand forecasting, you must first understand demand and forecasting as separate concepts.
+To understand retail demand forecasting, you must first understand demand and forecasting as separate concepts.

 Demand is an economics concept that describes the willingness of consumers to purchase a specific product at a specific price.